Donor Advised Funds

 - Suggest multi-year grants that pay out on a regular schedule – or plan your grants to help charities when they need it most.
 You suggest the timing.
 GCF will manage the details.

-- Give to annual campaigns such as United Way of Greater Cincinnati and ArtsWave.
+- Give to annual campaigns such as ArtsWave, Community Shares and United Way of Greater Cincinnati.

 - Donate stock, real estate, or partnership interests, as well as cash.
 Your investment portfolio is unique, therefore your giving options should allow maximum flexibility.
 GCF is equipped to handle complex gifts.